-Last updated for the 2019 valuation pursuant to an experience study of the period projected on a fully generational basis with scale UMP.
+Last updated for the 2019 valuation pursuant to an experience study of the period 2014 - 2018 are projected on a fully generational basis with scale UMP.

 Mortality Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
-The rates are on a fully generational basis with scale UMP.
+The rates projected on a fully generational basis with scale UMP.

 Pre-retirement: PUB(10) mortality tables, with the Public Safety table used for males and the General Employee table used for females.
-The rates are projected
+The rates are